20th Anniversary Tour 2020 My Name Is...: Information

 September 11, 2020.
 The tour was only held in four locations, with a total of ten shows due to the COVID-19 pandemic.
 The tour began in Osaka at Osaka-jo Hall on September 12, and ended in Shibuya at Yoyogi National Gymnasium on December 6.

 The concert charted at No. 5 on the weekly Oricon DVD charts and No. 8 on the Oricon Blu-ray Charts, charting for nine weeks and four weeks, respectively.

 The live was released to the public as a standard 2DVD set and a higher quality 2Blu-ray set.
 A limited 3DVD+2CD and 3Blu-ray+2CD were released to Koda Kumi's official fan club Koda Gumi.

 The performance utilized on the DVD and Blu-ray was of her December 6 performance at Yoyogi National Stadium.
 The date coincided with her debut, which began with her song "Take Back" on December 6, 2000.

 COVID-19 precautions

 Due to the COVID-19 pandemic, there were limited shows of the tour.
 As a precaution to those who attended, masks were required and seating was spaced to encourage social distancing.
 Venues were only held at half capacity and temperature readings were required before entry.

+Track listing

+DVD1: 20th Anniversary Tour 2020 My Name Is...